What jobs can you get with a mechanical engineering degree?

 What is mechanical engineering?

-There is some overlap between other engineering disciplines such as civil engineering, electrical engineering and aerospace engineering.
+As one of the broadest fields of engineering, mechanical engineering will often overlap with other engineering disciplines such as civil engineering, electrical engineering and aerospace engineering.

 What do you learn in a mechanical engineering degree?

-Courses span between three and five years depending on whether you choose a BEng, a MEng, or undertakes a professional placement during your degree.
+Engineering courses span between three and five years depending on whether you choose a BEng, a MEng, or undertake a professional placement during your degree.

-The first and second years are usually similar across most mechanical engineering programmes.
-They will likely cover an introduction to engineering with modules in applied mathematics, computing, thermodynamics and design and manufacture.
+The first and second years are usually similar across most engineering programmes, covering an introduction to engineering with modules in applied mathematics, computing, thermodynamics and design and manufacture.

 Following on from this, students will be able to specialise through selecting modules that interest them such as computational continuum mechanics, interfacing and data processing, nuclear reactor physics, fluid mechanics and many others.